 From backing Bruce Springsteen during his early days to booking concerts by big bands across distinct areas to being behind the Woodstock music festival through his business, he did it all.
 The issue, however, is that the founder of Metropolitan Entertainment has never acknowledged the organizers’/promoters’ role in the failure of Woodstock ’99, as evidenced by the Netflix original.

-In fact, apart from this production as well as the initial press conferences, John has even given other interviews over the years to explain the entire harrowing situation from his point of view.
+In fact, apart from this production and the initial press conferences, John has even given other interviews over the years to explain the harrowing situation from his point of view.
 “The ugly stuff that happened was caused by people who have a problem,” he once said.
 “If you’re raping women, setting things on fire, looting, in my estimation, that’s someone who’s deranged.
-Nobody does those kinds of things because a hot dog is $3 instead of $2.50.”
+Nobody does those things because a hot dog is $3 instead of $2.50.”

 While there’s no denying John Scher is often good at what he does, we can not deny the fact several attendees, volunteers, and reporters have claimed the handling of the festival fueled the riots.
 The promoter has argued this assertion, but there were price concessions (like $4 for a bottle of water), insufficient security/medical personnel, the portable toilets were overflowing, and the free water was contaminated with feces, per ‘Trainwreck: Woodstock ’99.’

-Coming to his current standing, from what we can tell, John not only continues to serve as a promoter and President of Metropolitan Entertainment, but he’s also a Founding Board member of the non-profit Rex Foundation.
-It actually appears as if he resides in South Orange, New Jersey, at the moment, where he’s proud to share a family with his wife Sheri — he has two adult daughters and is a grandfather as well.
-We should mention he once also used to be a Board Member for the Cancer Institute of New Jersey.
+From what we can tell, John continues to serve as a promoter and president of Metropolitan Entertainment and is also a founding board member of the non-profit Rex Foundation.
+He currently appears to reside in South Orange, New Jersey, where he’s proud to share a family with his wife, Sheri—he has two adult daughters and is a grandfather as well.
+We should mention that he once also used to be a Board Member for the Cancer Institute of New Jersey.

 Read More: Where is Limp Bizkit’s Fred Durst Now?